 Other ways to keep more fragrant include bathing regularly (obviously), limiting spicy foods (but that would be sad) and wearing natural, breathable fibres.
 Strangely I find that in hotter temperatures I sometimes don’t even need deodorant, perhaps because the sweat is constant and ‘fresh’, while I also will be wearing plain cotton or linen.
 That might just be me, but I wonder if any of you have found the same to be true of yourself. (this article updated June 2013)

 You will see that I have used vodka of all things as my preserving agent and overall bacteria zapper.
-You could instead use witch hazel or isopropyl alcohol, but the former is hard to get as a pure product here in the UK, and as for the latter, I got a blank look upon inquiry at several chemists.
-In any case, the alcohol/witch hazel/isopropyl alcohol rapidly evaporate and are cooling to the skin.
-But vodka is easy to disguise.
-You can dilute the vodka with distilled water but it isn’t absolutely necessary.
+You could instead use witch hazel, but this is hard to get as a pure product here in the UK.
+If you can get the witch hazel use it with the vodka.
+This seems to work best.
 Any nicks on the skin may sting – as with any deodorant – but it is temporary.
 You can find recipes that use baking soda and other powdery or waxy carriers and deodorisers but I have found them too ‘faffy’.
 Here are two good websites to explore if you want to explore other options: ecofriendlydaily.com and ehow.com.

 The essential oils that I use smell nice to me and seem to work, but you can use most combinations that suit you.
 To check suitability for use on skin and for compatibility with other essential oils, check here with this rather comprehensive African website.
 They also advise on appropriateness with regard to such things as sensitivities, allergies, pregnancy and the like.
 You may read elsewhere that sage and clary sage are highly effective deodorisers, but I would not advise using them as they have too many contraindications.
 I am no expert so please do have a look at this and these two websites to make sure my combination is right for you: Are Essential Oils Safe?
 (University of Minnesota) and Tea Tree Oil: Science and Safety (from National Institutes of Health in the US) – please read before trying any homemade deodorant.
 You may also like to ask a qualified herbalist for their advice.
 Here also is an interesting, if not particularly balanced, article: 10 Reasons Why Store Deodorant Stinks, from The Healthy Home Economist.